 Message from the Chair

-Address of Nayla Hayek, Chair of the Board of Directors of the Swatch Group, to the 2012 General Assembly of the Swatch Group Shareholders on May 16, 2012, at the Kongresshaus in Biel / Bienne (Switzerland).
+Message of Nayla Hayek, Chair of the Swatch Group Board of Directors on the occasion of the Annual General Meeting of May 11, 2016, at the Velodrome in Grenchen (SO), Switzerland.

 Dear Madam, Dear Sir,